gimelfarb/blog-lionhack/_posts/2014-03-08-software-versioning-strategies.md

 ### DB - SQL Compare

-Most often this is used in _manual_ approach, comparing a database between two environments (e.g. development vs test) to copy over the changes.
+Most often this is used in a _manual_ approach, comparing a database between two environments (e.g. development vs test) to copy over the changes.
 We are considering an _automated_ approach, suitable for the packaging and versioning strategies being discussed.

 In source control, database is represent by a series of _creation scripts_ (e.g. to create tables, stored procedures, triggers, etc), such that a new database with the right schema can be created from scratch.
 Usually each script file logically represents a corresponding object in the database, e.g. _Table1.sql_ would be the create script for _Table1_  table.
 All of the scripts are included in the released package (sometimes even combined into a large single create script, by concatenating them).